-Government Commits to Continue the Development of Border Areas
+Government Committed to Continuing the Development of Border Areas

 Date 2 Januari 2018